President, Elderrean Paules

 “I got very interested in the Lions when the Lions of Pennsylvania sponsored me for my first guide dog”, she said.

-Ellie has held the positions of 2nd Vice President, 1st Vice President, and President of the Middletown Lions Club.
+Ellie has held the positions of President, 1st Vice President, and Membership Chair of the Middletown Lions Club.
 She plans on being a Lion for many years to come.

 Howard Geltman graduated from the University of New Haven in 1977, and worked in Connecticut and New York radio until 1983.